Cassoulet, Confit and Exploding SausagesJanuary 14, 2011 at 12:58 am | Posted in Daring Cooks, Dinner, Lunch, Pork, Poultry, Soups/Stews | 62 Comments

 I made the cassoulet twice because my computer crashed and I lost all the photos of the first cassoulet.
-But, when I made the first cassoulet, I practically ate the whole pot myself, and paid dearly.
+But when I made the first cassoulet, I practically ate the whole pot myself, and paid dearly.
 Walking became weight-lifting.
 I was almost full-term with a food baby.
 You’re not supposed to eat almost a whole pot of cassoulet by yourself – just thought I’d throw that in.
-The second time, I ate less, but it was even tastier, because I made some changes.
+The second time, I ate less, but it was even tastier because I made some changes.
 I know, I made some changes to an Anthony Bourdain recipe, one that has been called the best cassoulet outside of France.
-I think I broke a law, but I refuse to succumb to the powers of the mighty Anothony Bourdain cassoulet.
+I think I broke a law, but I refuse to succumb to the powers of the mighty Anothony Bourdain cassoulet that be.

 The first time around, I got a great caramelization on the onion-pork rind combo, resulting in a flavorful, rich paste.
 Second time, I omitted the pork rind and just used extra duck fat.
 Not as caramelized.. as you can see by the color in the layering photo collage below.